Updated August 19, 2020

-ASHRAE Golden Gate Chapter Recognizes Lucile Packard Children’s Hospital Stanford with 1st Place Technology Chapter Award (Health Care Facilities)
+ASHRAE Golden Gate Chapter AND ASHRAE REGION X Recognize Lucile Packard Children’s Hospital Stanford with 1st Place Technology Chapter Award (Health Care Facilities)

 The ASHRAE Technology Awards committee recognizes outstanding achievements by members who have successfully applied innovative building design in the areas of occupant comfort, indoor air quality and energy conservation.
 Their designs incorporate ASHRAE standards for effective energy management and IAQ.
 Performance is proven through one year’s actual, verifiable operating data.
 Awards Ceremony: Golden Gate June Chapter Meeting – June 20